-The 'Conserve' are cone shaped ice-boxes which were duly fille with snow and ice, and served between the 16th and the end of the 20th century to preserve fish.
-They were wide-spread along the Adriatic Coast right up to the beginning of this century.
-Cesenatico had about twenty of them; three have been recovered as evidence of the culture and the way of life of the people of this fishing resort and can be visited during a walk through the 'Conserve' Square.
+The conserve are truncated cone-shaped wells which were filled with snow and ice to preserve fish and other foodstuffs since the 16th century.
+They were widespread all along the Adriatic Coast and were used until the beginning of the 20th century.
+Cesenatico had about twenty of them; three have been restored as evidence of the culture and the way of life of the people of this fishing town and can be visited during a walk through the square.

 Every morning in Piazza delle Conserve there is a typical fruit and vegetable market organized by local farmers, and during the summer, there is also a flea and handicrafts Market every Monday evening.

 At Christmastime a characteristic Nativity scene is set up with life-size statues.